pekrau/kth_report/README.md

 1. Go to the page listing all reports.

-2. Filter by the appropriate form, and the status "Submitted".
+2. Filter by the appropriate form and status "Submitted".

 3. Download manually the volume data files for all reports to the subdirectory `volume_data_files` for this year's report data.